|

 The magnificent coastline called

-way east to the border of South Australia.
-It is lined with awesome
+east to the border of South Australia.
+It is lined with awesome views

-views and spectacular natural attractions, most notably the Twelve
+and spectacular natural attractions, most notably the Twelve Apostles

-towns such as Apollo Bay and Port Fairy, and there are some beautiful
+such as Apollo Bay and Port Fairy, and there are some beautiful beaches,

-beaches, fantastic National Parks, and some great surfing spots
+fantastic National Parks, and some great surfing spots around there

-around there too, although the water is a bit chilly!
-Wildlife abounds
+too, although the water is a bit chilly!
+Wildlife abounds and you can

 If you do the Great Ocean Road in an easterly direction